-This Standard of Conduct is available on our Vendor Portal.
-As a supplier, you are required to certify acceptance of the terms of this Standard of Conduct annually in our Vendor Portal.
+This Standard of Conduct is available on our Supplier Portal.
+As a supplier, you are required to certify acceptance of the terms of this Standard of Conduct annually in our Supplier Portal.

 4.0 Your conduct when communicating with Loblaw

-4.1 Suppliers MUST NOT discuss or request Loblaw non-public (i.e. future) retail pricing information or ask Loblaw to respond to any suggested retail prices supplier may provide, except:
+4.1 Suppliers MUST NOT discuss with or request from Loblaw non-public (i.e., future) retail pricing information or ask Loblaw to respond to any suggested retail prices supplier may provide, except:

-4.2 Suppliers may suggest a retail price (Manufacturer Suggested Retail Price (“MSRP”) or Feature Suggested Price (“FSP”)).
-However, all retail pricing decisions remain within Loblaw’s sole discretion and Loblaw will not confirm its non-public (i.e. future) retail prices.
-Supplier documents, including emails, containing any suggested retail price should be marked clearly, “Retail pricing is at the sole discretion of the retailer”.
+4.3 Suppliers may suggest a retail price (Manufacturer Suggested Retail Price (“MSRP”) or Feature Suggested Price (“FSP”)).
+However, all retail pricing decisions remain within Loblaw’s sole discretion and Loblaw will not confirm its non-public (i.e., future) retail prices.
+Supplier documents, including emails, containing any suggested retail price should be marked clearly with the statement “Retail pricing is at the sole discretion of the retailer”.

-4.3 Loblaw may share non-public (i.e. future) innovation about its products and services with those suppliers developing products or services for Loblaw.
-Where Loblaw product and service innovation is shared with a supplier, the supplier must sign a Loblaw NDA, prior to information being shared.
+4.4 Loblaw may share non-public (i.e., future) innovation about its products and services with those suppliers developing products or services for Loblaw.
+Where Loblaw product and service innovation is shared with a supplier, the supplier must sign a Loblaw NDA prior to information being shared.

-For example, this would include but is not limited to, non-public (i.e. future) retail pricing, costs, acceptance of cost increases, terms of supply, promotional plans, sales plans or strategies, business plans or strategies, production or sales volumes, forecasts, trade secrets, discounts, payment terms, customers, terms of sale, market shares, advertising restrictions, market allocation, marketing plans, supplier relationships, or levels of output.
+This would include but is not limited to, non-public (i.e., future) retail pricing, costs, acceptance of cost increases, terms of supply, promotional plans, sales plans or strategies, business plans or strategies, production or sales volumes, forecasts, trade secrets, discounts, payment terms, customers, terms of sale, market shares, advertising restrictions, market allocation, marketing plans, supplier relationships, or levels of output.

 a) Loblaw must specifically request such information or it’s offered by you to Loblaw and Loblaw specifically agrees to receive such information;